 - by the effects of lipase.
 Breast milk contains lipase, a digestive enzyme that breaks down the fat.
 The longer the milk is stored, the more lipase activity it will have.
 High levels of lipase can cause breast milk to have a soapy or sour taste.
 Many but not all babies will be accepting of the taste.
-(See XX for what to do it your baby objects to the taste.)

 - Regular baby formula has a pleasant taste but it does not taste the same as breast milk.
 Your baby could reject a bottle containing baby formula because the taste is unfamiliar.

 - Most hypoallergenic formulas have an unpleasant, bitter taste which babies in general will initially object to.
 There is a stark contrast in taste between hypoallergenic formula and breast milk.
 If a hypoallergenic formula is the only milk the baby receives, most babies will come around to accepting it—provided their parent doesn’t try to force them to drink it.